dvajs/dva/docs/guide/source-code-explore.md

 4. Add route: `app.router(require('./routes/indexAnother'))`;

-5. Start: app.start('#root');
+5. Start: `app.start('#root')`;

-In these 6 steps, dva completed the main functions of `Resolving view layer`, `redux management model`, `saga solving asynchronous`.
-In fact, when I looked up the data and recalled the used scaffolding, I found that the current end frame is called the "framework" to solve these things.
-What the front-end engineers have done so far is to separate the dynamic data and the static view **, but the focus and implementation are different.
+In these 6 steps, dva completed the main functions of `resolving view layer`, `redux management model`, `saga asynchronous processing`.
+In fact, when I looked up the data and recalled the used scaffolding, I found that the current end frame is called a "framework" precisely to solve these things.
+What the front-end engineers have done so far is to separate the dynamic data and the static view, but the focus and implementation are different.

 So far, there have been so many frameworks, but the idea of ​​front-end MVX has not changed.